dwyl/learn-dart/README.md

 ### Named parameters

 Named parameters make it easier to understand which value is assigned to the argumment of a function.
+Positional parameters rely on the order of the parameters given to the function.
+Named parameter instead rely on the name given to the parameter, and discard the order.
 You define the parameters inside `{}` and when the function is called assign the values to the paremeters with ':':

 '''dart